emilnoren/generator-webpack-project/README.md

-# generator-webpack-project
+# generator-krabban-project-setup
-A Yeoman project generator to get started on the next killer app ASAP
+A Yeoman project generator to get started on the next killer app ASAP.

+Yup, it's a stupid name.